nios-students/docs/wiki/Glossary.md

 **If you feel there is or was any error in your NIOS result, you should:**

-- Send an email to **rcell@nios.ac.in** with all the necessary supporting documents.
+- Send an email to [**rcell@nios.ac.in**](mailto:rcell@nios.ac.in) with all the necessary supporting documents.

-- And Also Visit the NIOS Regional Center in your area (not your study center, but the official Regional Center).
+- And Also Visit or Call the NIOS [Regional Center](https://sdmis.nios.ac.in/home/regional-center) in your area (not your study center, but the official Regional Center).

 ----------------------------------

-# All The Other Information:-
+# All The Other Information:

 - AI/SC: Accredited Institutes/Study Centre (Where You go For PCP, Practicals and Marksheet)
 - RC: Regional Centre (Small NIOS HQ In Each State)